Category:

 Early Life and Career Beginnings

 Other artists Derulo wrote for during his early career include Diddy, Danity Kane, Donnie Klang, Sean Kingston, Casses, and Lil Wayne, when he worked as a songwriter and producer at Cash Money Records.
-He attended performing arts schools like The American Musical and Dramatic Academy to improve his skills as a singer and dancer, and appeared in theatre productions of "Ragtime" and "Smokey Joe's Café".
-After appearing on the musical television show "Showtime at the Apollo", winning the grand prize on the 2006 season finale, Derulo was scouted by music producer J.R.
+He attended performing arts schools like The American Musical and Dramatic Academy to improve his skills as a singer and dancer, and appeared in theatre productions of "Ragtime" and "Smokey Joe's Café."
+After appearing on the musical television show "Showtime at the Apollo" and winning the grand prize in the 2006 season finale, Derulo was scouted by music producer J.R.
 Rotem.
-Rotem signed him to his record label Beluga Heights Records, which eventually became part of Warner Bros.
+Rotem signed him to his record label, Beluga Heights Records, which eventually became part of Warner Bros.
 Records.

 Music and Television Career

-Derulo's debut single "Whatcha Say" on August 4, 2009.
-The track was produced by Rotem with contributions from Fuego, and heavily samples the song "Hide and Seek" by Imogen Heap.
-In late August, 2009, the single debuted on the Billboard Hot 100 at No. 54, and eventually peaked at No. 1 in November.
-Following the single's positive reception, he began working on his debut album, and released his second single "In My Head" on December 8, 2009.
-"In My Head" debuted on the Billboard Hot 100 at No. 63, and peaked at No. 5.
+Derulo's debut single, "Whatcha Say," was released on August 4, 2009.
+The track was produced by Rotem with contributions from Fuego and heavily samples the song "Hide and Seek" by Imogen Heap.
+In late August 2009, the single debuted on the "Billboard" Hot 100 at #54 and eventually peaked at #1 in November.
+Following the single's positive reception, Jason began working on his debut album and released his second single, "In My Head," on December 8, 2009.
+"In My Head" debuted on the Billboard Hot 100 at #63 and peaked at #5.

 (Photo by Bryan Bedder/Getty Images for GQ)

-In August 2012, Derulo joined Kelly Rowland as dance masters on the first season of Australian dance talent show "Everybody Dance Now".
-However, the show was cancelled shortly after only four episodes due to poor ratings.
-He co-owns the record label Future History with his manager Frank Harris, and signed Australian singer-songwriter Arlene Zelina in July 2012.
+In August 2012, Jason joined Kelly Rowland as a dance master on the first season of the Australian dance talent show "Everybody Dance Now."
+However, the show was canceled after only four episodes due to poor ratings.
+He co-owns the record label Future History with his manager Frank Harris and signed Australian singer-songwriter Arlene Zelina in July 2012.

-Derulo released the single "The Other Side" on April 23, 2013, which peaked at No. 18 on the Billboard Hot 100.
-He then released his third studio album "Tattoos" on September 24, 2013.
-The album's second single, "Talk Dirty", was released on July 27, 2013, and peaked at No. 3.
-He then released a new album on April 15, 2014, featuring 7 songs from "Tattoo" and 4 newly-recorded songs, re-titled as "Talk Dirty".
+Derulo released the single "The Other Side" on April 23, 2013, which peaked at #18 on the Billboard" Hot 100.
+He then released his third studio album, "Tattoos," on September 24, 2013.
+The album's second single, "Talk Dirty," was released on July 27, 2013, and peaked at #3.
+He then released a new album on April 15, 2014, featuring seven songs from "Tattoo" and four newly-recorded songs, re-titled as "Talk Dirty."

 Derulo joined the judging panel of the 12th season of the dance talent show "So You Think You Can Dance" in January 2015.
-He then released his fourth studio album, "Everything Is 4", on May 29th, 2015.
-In July 2016, he released his greatest hits album, "Platinum Hits", which also featured the brand-new song "Kiss the Sky".
-Other projects he was worked on include a 2019 collaboration with Lay Zhang and Korean kpop band NCT 127, "Let's Shut Up & Dance", and the song "Goodbye" with David Guetta, Nicki Minaj, and Willy William.
+He then released his fourth studio album, "Everything Is 4," on May 29, 2015.
+In July 2016, he released his greatest hits album, "Platinum Hits," which also featured the brand-new song "Kiss the Sky."
+Other projects he has worked on include a 2019 collaboration with Lay Zhang and Korean K-pop band NCT 127, "Let's Shut Up & Dance," and the song "Goodbye" with David Guetta, Nicki Minaj, and Willy William.

 Kevin Winter/Getty Images